 "Banks-led broking firms currently contribute to between 30 and 40 per cent of equity customer base.
-With bank brokers allowed to trade in commodities, similar contribution may be seen in commodity markets going forward.
-In the next 2-3 years, they are expected to increase the commodity market volumes by at least 15-20 per cent," said Mrugank Paranjape, managing director and chief executive officer, MCX.
+With bank brokers allowed to trade in commodities, similar contribution may be seen in commodity markets

-has issued around 2.6 million UCC (Unique Client Codes) and is poised for higher growth with bank-led brokers' entry into commodity futures.
+ASL has around 2 million customers, while the MCX has issued around 2.6 million UCC (Unique Client Codes) and is poised for higher growth with bank-led brokers' entry into commodity futures.

-has reported a decline of around 15 per cent in its daily average turnover this financial year at nearly Rs 220 billion in August compared to Rs 260 billion in April this year.
+Meanwhile, MCX has reported a decline of around 15 per cent in its daily average turnover this financial year at nearly Rs 220 billion in August compared to Rs 260 billion in April this year.